 Happy New Year

-Halfway into the first month, I understand, that my timing is completely off, but nevertheless, wish me back you!
+Halfway through the first month, I understand, that my timing is completely off, but nevertheless, wish me back you!

 I have been trying to blog regularly.
 I’ve been trying very hard.
-There was even that, one time, when my best friend decided to blog on a topic that I had planned to since almost a year.
-He even let me go ahead and post first, but eventually realized, I was too lazy to do so.
+There was even that, one time when my best friend decided to blog on a topic that I had planned for since almost a year.
+He even let me go ahead and post first but eventually realized, I was too lazy to do so.
 He blogged on the topic anyways and waited eagerly to read my version of the story.